FME Version

 Log files are the best resource available for debugging workflows on FME Flow.
 In addition to the general translation details, we can use workspace tools and settings to record additional information to the job and automation log files.

-This article contains instructions and tips for using additional logging tools for troubleshooting issues affecting FME Flow workflows and is best used for general investigation and diagnostics.
-Search keywords and errors on FME Community to find resources.
+This article contains instructions and tips for using additional logging tools to troubleshoot issues affecting FME Flow workflows.
+It is best used for general investigation and diagnostics.
+Search keywords and errors on Knowledge Base to find resources.
 Make sure to review the complete list of FME Flow Troubleshooting Guides when you identify the source of the issue.

 Debugging Disclaimer